Kotak Mahindra Bank: Recognition

 In a study by Brand Finance Banking 500 published in February 2014 by Banker magazine, Kotak Mahindra Bank was ranked 245th among the world's top 500 banks with a brand valuation of around and brand rating of AA+.

 Philanthropy

 In 2020, Kotak pledged to donate ₹50 crore to the PM CARES Fund to fight against the COVID-19 pandemic in India.

 Controversies

 In April 2024, the Reserve Bank of India barred Kotak Mahindra Bank from onboarding new customers via mobile banking, online channels, and issuing new credit cards.
 Existing customers were not affected.
 The RBI cited deficiencies in the bank's IT systems as the reason for this action.

+On 25 March 2026, during a broader probe into the Haryana Government accounts fraud, a discrepancy was uncovered at Kotak Mahindra Bank’s Sector-11 Panchkula branch involving Panchkula Municipal Corporation’s fixed deposits.
+When officials requested a transfer from a maturing deposit, reconciliation revealed ₹150 crore missing including a ₹58 crore deposit the bank said did not exist.

+As of August 2026, a luxury car trail surfaced in Kotak Mahindra Bank fraud case.
+Enforcement Directorate opined that the diverted funds were used to buy premium vehicles, watches and other high value assets.
+Under the PMLA act, they officials of the bank were found guilty, and the ED has attached assets worth Rs.
+131.13 crore.
+Luxury vehicles such as Porsche, Land Cruiser, BMW and Harley-Davidson with the siphoned funds.
+The vehicles were then sold off when the fraud was detected.